KevinHock/rtdpyt/docs/index.rst

 ===============================

 `pyt`_ is static analysis tool for detecting security vulnerabilities in Python3 web applications.
-It uses the `ast`_ module to parse Python and then performs a [variant of reaching definitions](http://projekter.aau.dk/projekter/files/239563289/final.pdf#page=57) to track taint from source to sink.
+It uses the `ast`_ module to parse Python and then performs a `variant of reaching definitions`_ to track taint from source to sink.

 .. _pyt: https://github.com/python-security/pyt
 .. _ast: https://docs.python.org/3/library/ast.html
+.. _variant of reaching definitions: http://projekter.aau.dk/projekter/files/239563289/final.pdf#page=57

 The main documentation for the tool is organized into a few sections: